AkBKukU/udev-device-setup-demo/README.md

 This is written and tested on Ubuntu 17.10 intended for use with Ubuntu or other `systemd` distributions but not all system files may be in the same place.

+This process is showing how it is done with a nonstandard input device.
+This could also be done with an additional keyboard (with a uniqe USB Vendor:Product ID) to have a separate keyboard dedicated to macros.

 ## Simple Keyboard Setup